 Bioenergy is a form of renewable energy that can be made from plant and animal materials.

-Check out this factsheet to find out more: Northern Rivers Bioenergy Background Factsheet
+Check out this factsheet below to find out more or click on the link to download a copy: Northern Rivers Bioenergy Background Factsheet

 Why focus on energy from biomass?

 The focus on bioenergy stems from years of background investigations and stakeholder engagement by Sustain Energy.

 Strong stakeholder interest in bioenergy opportunities has emerged during the four North Coast Energy Forums that have been held in Northern Rivers’ centres since 2010.

 In 2012 Sustain Energy received OEH funding to complete a preliminary study into the potential of bio-energy in the Northern Rivers.
 The study noted the region’s strong commitment to transitioning to local sustainable energy, and a range of industry sectors that produce waste suitable for bioenergy plant feedstock such as agriculture, food processing and forestry.

 The project was broken down into the following stages:

 - Identify stakeholders, define their criteria for success & commitment to any resultant project.

 - Identify biomass resources and available technology for three specific sites, and the suitability of establishing a biomass processing ‘hub’ at these sites.